-D’Youville Ranks as Top Private University in the Region
+D’Youville Ranks as Top Private University in Western New York

 Buffalo, New York – September 16, 2020 – For the second consecutive year, D’Youville is ranked as the top private university in Western New York in recognition of its academic excellence, according to the 2021 U.S. News and World Report rankings.
 It is the second-highest nationally ranked university in Western New York.